SRAM Eagle Review (GX vs X01): Touring on 1×12

 – Chromed solid steel pins

 – Chromed hollow pins

 SRAM Eagle GX vs X01 vs NX

 For comparison, at $495, SRAM Eagle GX is less than half the price of the Eagle X01 group ($1,155) and almost a third of the $1,355 price tag of Eagle XX1.
-In terms of weight, the full SRAM GX group (derailleur, cassette, chain, shifter) shown above weighs in at about 2,010 grams.
-That’s about 500 grams (a little over a pound) more than the carbon X01 Eagle group.
+In terms of weight, the full SRAM GX group (derailleur, cassette, chain, shifter) shown above weighs in at about 1741g grams.
+That’s about 230 grams (a half a pound) more than the carbon X01 Eagle group.

 One important thing to note about the entry-level NX group is the fact that SRAM nixed the XD driver body for the NX Eagle cassette.
 Instead, the PG-1230 12-speed cassette mounts on a standard 8/9/10-speed splined Shimano or SRAM driver.
 This means one fewer expense required to upgrade to 1×12.
 But, they also made it 11-50t instead of the wider 10-50 found on the GX and X01 versions.
 And, of course, the biggest draw with Eagle NX 1×12 is the price of the full drivetrain.

 All told, the $380, 2,049 gram SRAM Eagle NX 1×12 drivetrain is about $120 cheaper and weighs 299 grams more than the full GX Eagle (excluding XD Driver), which comes in at 1,741 grams for about $500.

 EAGLE GX vs X01 (TESTED)